aamirsofi/fee-module/DATABASE_SCHEMA.md

 **Business Rules:**

-- Name must be unique within a school
+- Name must be unique within a school when combined with `type` (same name can exist with different types)
+- Example: "Tuition Fee" with type "school" and "Tuition Fee" with type "transport" are allowed
 - `applicableMonths` is a JSON array: `[1,2,3]` means Jan, Feb, Mar
 - Empty array or null means applicable to all 12 months